wngh1187/RawNeXt/README.md

 ## Datasets

 We used VoxCeleb2 dataset for training and VoxCeleb1 dataset for test with three evaluation trials.
-For data augmentation, We used  room impulse response simulation and MUSAN corpus.
+For data augmentation, we used room impulse response simulation and MUSAN corpus.
 We referenced the data augementation code at [here]( https://github.com/clovaai/voxceleb_trainer )